Skip to Content

 Owners have the responsibility for maintaining and managing their building, which include resolving any seepage problem.
 You should quickly approach your neighbour for investigation and repair work to resolve the problem if the seepage is suspected to originate from the flat on the upper floor or next door.
 Besides, assistance may be sought from the property management company or the Owners' Corporation of your building.
 Where necessary, you should with the engagement of a building professional or legal consultant request the responsible person to stop the seepage in accordance with the provisions under the Deed of Mutual Covenant, or even lodge a claim for damages.

-If you cannot resolve the problem of water seepage with your neighbour, please call 1823 for assistance.
-Upon receipt of the seepage report, the Joint Office will carry out a preliminary investigation.
+If you cannot resolve the problem of water seepage with your neighbour, please call "1823" for assistance.
+Upon receipt of the seepage complaint, the Joint Office will carry out a preliminary investigation.
 If the seepage has posed a sanitary nuisance, the Joint Office will act in accordance with the relevant provisions of the Public Health and Municipal Services Ordinance (Cap.
 132).
-If the seepage is mild or intermittent or if the source of seepage cannot be identified after investigation, Joint Office's intervention will cease.
+If the seepage is mild or intermittent or if the source of seepage cannot be identified after investigation, Government intervention will cease.

-The Joint Office (JO) will invoke statutory powers bestowed upon it by relevant legislation to investigate if a seepage case contravenes the legal requirements.
-If there is no concrete evidence to prove that the case violates relevant legal requirements, JO will have no legal basis to take enforcement action.
+The Joint Office will invoke statutory powers bestowed upon it by relevant legislation to investigate if a seepage case contravenes the legal requirements.
+If there is no concrete evidence to prove that the case violates relevant legal requirements, Joint Office will have no legal basis to take enforcement action.

 The owners/occupants could also refer to the "Notes to Owners/Occupants on the general procedures for investigating water seepage" prepared by the Joint Office, as follows: